-Philosophy and Ethics
+Beliefs and Ethics

 Students study the Edexcel B GCSE specification and complete the course with two exams and the end of year 11.

-- life and death (origins of life and the world, when life begins, abortion, euthanasia and beliefs about the afterlife)
+- Life and death (origins of life and the world, when life begins, abortion, euthanasia and beliefs about the afterlife)

 - Living a Christian Life (how Christians worship, the importance of prayer, pilgrimage etc.)

 - Crime and Punishment (issues around justice, treatment of prisoners, forgiveness and suffering, the death penalty)

 - Peace and conflict (pacifism, religious viewpoints and attitudes towards War and Holy War)

 - Living a Muslim Life (how Muslims worship, the 5 Pillars and obligations)